-\begin{proof}[Proof of Lemma \ref{lem:poly recursive}]\mbox{} In view of the analysis above, it suffices to bound the right hand side term in (\ref{eq:poly interp infinite}).
+\begin{proof}[Proof of Lemma \ref{lem:poly recursive}]\mbox{} In view of the analysis above, it suffices to bound the right-hand side term in (\ref{eq:poly interp infinite}).
 The proof is divided into two parts.
-First we consider the special case where $d=1$ and $m=\underline{\alpha}+1$ is an even integer.
-We demonstrate in this simpler case the main ideas of the proof.
-We show that the polynomial interpolation operator $P$ acting on the function $f$ in the Fourier domain can be expressed as a Markov operator acting on $\mathcal{F}(f)$.
-Building on this assertion we derive the stated upper bound for the recursive application of $P$.
-Then we consider the rest of the cases.
-Here, in the more general setting, the previous technique can not be applied directly, but one has to introduce additional technical steps.\\
+First, we consider the special case where $d=1$ and $m=\underline{\alpha}+1$ is an even integer.
+This simpler case illustrates the main ideas of the proof.
+We show that the polynomial interpolation operator $P$, acting on the function $f$ in the Fourier domain, can be expressed as a Markov operator acting on $\mathcal{F}(f)$.
+Building on this observation, we derive the stated upper bound for the recursive application of $P$.
+In the second part, we address the more general cases.
+Here, the previous technique cannot be applied directly, and additional technical steps are required.\\

 \textbf{Case 1:} We first consider the case $d=1$ and $m=\underline{\alpha}+1$ an even integer.
 Then the multi-index set $\mathbb{K}$, see \eqref{eq:K set}, has only a single element $k=1$ and the parent set of $k/2$ is $A=\{-m/2+1,-m/2+2,\cdots,m/2-1,m/2\}$.
-The operator $L_1$, given in \eqref{def:Lk} for $k=1$, is
+The operator $\mr{In}_1$, given in \eqref{def:Lk} for $k=1$, is

 By symmetry, the $i$th and $(m-i)$th elements of the vector $V_A^{-1}v_{1/2}$ are the same.
 Thus, we can write $V_A^{-1}v_{1/2} = (b_{m/2},b_{m/2-1},\cdots, b_1,b_1,b_2,\cdots,b_{m/2})^T$ and

 Because $\|f\|_1<\infty$, the Fourier transform of $f$ exists and takes the form